Items tagged “gynaecology”

 Carcinoma of the cervix

 Carcinoma of the cervix is a malignancy arising from the cervix.
-It is the third most common gynaecologic malignancy (after endometrial and ovarian).
-Epidemiology It typically presents in younger women with the average age of onset at around 45 years.
-Risk factors human papillomavirus (HPV)...
+It is the third most common gynecologic malignancy (after endometrial and ovarian).
+Epidemiology It typically presents in younger women with an average age of onset at around 45 years.
+Risk factors human papillomavirus (HPV) 1...

 Cervical polyps are polypoid growths projecting into the cervical canal.
 They can be one of the most common causes of intermenstrual vaginal bleeding.
 Epidemiology Most patients are perimenopausal at the time of presentation, especially in the 5th decade of life.
 They are the most common mass...

 Paraovarian cysts (POCs) are remnants of Wolffian duct in the mesosalpinx that do not arise from the ovary.
-They account for ~10-20% of adnexal masses 3-4.
-Epidemiology They typically occur in women at the ages of 20-40 years old.
-Clinical presentation Most are asymptomatic, although patient...
+They account for ~10-20% of adnexal masses 3,4.
+Terminology Paraovarian cysts are also sometimes referred to as paratubal cysts or hydatid cysts of Morgagni 14.
+Epidemiology They typic...

 Ovarian fibromas are a benign ovarian tumor of sex cord / stromal origin.
 Although fibromas account for ~4% of all ovarian neoplasms, they are the most common sex cord ovarian tumor.
 Epidemiology Fibromas occur at all ages but are most frequently seen in middle-aged women.
 Clinical presentati...